Ethnosonic logo

 Ethnosoni

-Toronto's most compelling world music ensemble, Ethnosonic, is redefining the boundaries between ancient tradition and contemporary innovation.
-Founded in March 2024 by visionary composer Aslan Gotov and virtuoso bassist Viktor Khomenko, alongside duduk player Sar Kamlér as co-creator and manager, the ensemble has rapidly established itself as a powerful force in Canada's music landscape.
+Toronto's most compelling world music ensemble, Ethnosonic, continues to redefine the boundaries between ancient tradition and contemporary innovation.
+Founded in March 2024 by visionary composer Aslan Gotov and virtuoso bassist Viktor Khomenko, alongside duduk player Sar Kamler as co-creator and manager, the ensemble has established itself as a powerful force in Canada's music landscape through their distinctive fusion of world folk traditions with jazz and funk sensibilities.

-Ethnosonic's distinctive sound emerges from the masterful fusion of diverse world folk traditions—including Circassian, Armenian, Ukrainian, and Balkan influences—with contemporary jazz and funk sensibilities.
-The eight-piece ensemble features the visionary keyboard artistry and arrangements of artistic director Aslan Gotov, the rhythmic precision of drummer Adam Mansfield, the melodic interplay of guitarist Inal Gotov and reed specialist Alex Boychouk, the textural depth of accordionist Val Chitac, and the vocal artistry and keyboard support of professional soprano Anastasia Pogorelova.
-At the heart of their sound lies Kamler's haunting duduk, an ancient Armenian woodwind that serves as both bridge and beacon between worlds.
+Ethnosonic's sound emerges from the masterful interplay of diverse cultural influences—Circassian, Armenian, Ukrainian, and Balkan—brought to life by an exceptional eight-piece ensemble.
+The group features the visionary keyboard artistry and arrangements of artistic director Aslan Gotov, the rhythmic precision of drummer Adam Mansfield, the melodic interplay of guitarist Inal Gotov and reed specialist Alex Boychouk, the textural depth of accordionist Val Chitac, and the vocal artistry and keyboard support of professional soprano Anastasia Pogorelova.
+At the heart of their sound lies Kamler's haunting duduk, the ancient Armenian woodwind that serves as both bridge and beacon between musical worlds.

-From their premiere at Drom Taberna in October 2024 to their sold-out "Duduk, Jazz & Winter Nights" concert at the 389-seat City Playhouse Theatre in January 2025, Ethnosonic has demonstrated remarkable audience appeal.
-Their 2025 performance calendar reflects their rising profile, featuring appearances at the prestigious Luminis Vocal Festival (June 20), their own "Sunset Serenade" concert at Harmony Hall, the Mississauga World Music Festival (July 26), and a coveted Friday night headlining slot at Drom Taberna on October 3.
+The album's success was celebrated with a sold-out release concert at Toronto's legendary Hugh's Room Live on November 30, 2025, joining earlier triumphs including their sold-out "Duduk, Jazz & Winter Nights" performance at the 389-seat City Playhouse Theatre in January 2025.
+Their 2025 performance calendar reflected their rising profile with appearances at the prestigious Luminis Vocal Festival, their "Sunset Serenade" concert at Harmony Hall, the Mississauga World Music Festival, and coveted headlining slots at Drom Taberna.

 VIDEOS